themaximalist/vectordb.js/README.md

 ## VectorDB API

-The `VectorDB.js` library offers a simple API designed for easy initialization and configuration of vector databases.
-Below is an outline of how to get started and configure the `VectorDB` class.
+The `VectorDB.js` library offers a simple API for using vector databases.
+To get started, initialize the `VectorDB` class with a config object.

 ```javascript